Frida Kahlo & Diego Rivera –

 Elizabeth Taylor & Richard Burton.
 Natalie Wood & Robert Wagner.
 Melanie Griffith & Don Johnson.
 Pamela Anderson & Tommy Lee

-She, born beneath the sign associated with “Home” and “Family”, Cancer, left this world in the same house in which she first entered it and became an artist only after a massive traffic accident re-routed her life and robbed her of that which she desired most – the ability to conceive.
+She, born beneath the sign associated with “Home” and “Family”, Cancer on July 6th, 1907, left this world in the same house in which she first entered it and became an artist only after a massive traffic accident re-routed her life and robbed her of that which she desired most – the ability to conceive.
 Her fierce sense of pride for her ethnicity and her country was reflected by her day to day dress, wearing traditional native costumes of bright colors and elaborate jewelry.

-She painted mostly self portraits, which intimately depicted her deepest personal pain and individualized emotions.
+She painted mostly self portraits that intimately depicted her deepest personal pain and individualized emotions by using profound imagery that on many levels was universally archetypal.

 He painted mostly sweeping murals, which depicted the political forces of change happening to the global masses at the time, as well as portrayed his take on the big pictured motion of History as it related to the national identity of his people.